 At the Compost Facility located in Gary, the Lake County Solid Waste Management District accepts leaves from unincorporated Lake County, the Town of Munster and the City of Gary.
 Currently the District has 4 leaf vacuums that collect leaves and drop them off at the site.
 Once the leaves are dropped off at the site they are immediately placed in windrows where they will begin their decomposition.
 These leaves are closely monitored so that our staff can determine the appropriate internal temperature to begin “turning” them.
 Once the leaves reach an internal temperature of 130 -140 degrees, they enter a “baking” stage.
 Once this temperature is achieved, there is a 15 day window to turn the pile a minimum of 5 times.
 This ensures proper breakdown of the material as the temperature and moisture level are closely monitored.
 The windrows will eventually be grinded using a horizontal grinder where they will then be screened using a Trommel screen.
-The Trommel screen will then produce Grade A compost that the District will sell to local municipalities and landscaping companies.
+The Trommel screen will then produce Grade A compost that the District plans to sell to local municipalities and landscaping companies.
 All material produced by the District is sent to A&L Great Lakes Laboratory where it is tested to ensure it is top quality compost.

 What Not To Compost and Why